homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

       caption: The first Bird of Prey sighting on the days trail.
 price:
   heading: At a Glance
+  overview:
-  overview: Price varies based on group size, but indicative price indicative price on a full group (10-12 persons) - R5000/pp
+   - Price varies based on group size, but indicative price indicative price on a full group (10-12 persons) - R5000/pp
+  table: null
   includes:
     - '3 Nights Accommodation (per person sharing basis)'
     - 'All Meals: 3 packed/picnic/restaurant lunches for the hike days and 3 dinners and breakfasts at the accommodation'